uccser/cs-unplugged/docs/source/author/topics.rst

 specific language.
 These files define the topics content on the website and their respective attributes (for example: the difficulty of a programming exercise).
+If you haven't used the YAML configuration files before, see :doc:`understanding_configuration_files`.

 The diagram below shows an example of YAML file locations for the ``content/en/`` language directory, where: